ManasaGudise/Visualization-of-flight-delays-in-USA/README.md

 This project explores patterns and trends using **data visualization techniques** such as bar charts, line plots, and geographic heatmaps.

 The visualizations aim to answer:
-- Which airlines have the most and least delays?
+1.Which airlines have the most and least delays?
-- Which months experience the highest number of delays?
+2.Which months experience the highest number of delays?
-- What are the major causes of flight cancellations?
+3.What are the major causes of flight cancellations?
-- Which airports and states face the most disruptions?
+4.Which airports and states face the most disruptions?

----
+--

 ## 🧠 Motivation